 Reality TV example: Criss Angel Mindfreak.
-Much like the name of the trope itself, it is also watered down version of the term best used to describe his feats.
+Much like the name of the trope itself, it is also a watered down version of the term best used to describe his feats.

-LOST.
+Lost.
 They can fill the rest of this page with arguments back and forth about whether or not Lost is "really" that much of a Mind Screw, but, in all honesty, this trope is the show's whole reason for being.
 Either Lostis a Mind Screw, or else this either isn't a trope or Lost isn't a show.
 You decide which.
 Like Lost does.
 Some examples from the show include its dream sequences and some particularly odd bits surrounding a cabin.
 One trippy episode was even set to be directed by Darren Aronofsky.

 Life On Mars is weird as all get-out, especially the final episode but still straightforward.
-Word Of God says it was all in his head/he died.
+Word of God says it was all in his head/he died.
 Individual interpretations may vary.
-The sequel series Ashes to Ashes takes the Mind Screw one stage further at the end of S2 when Alex wakes up from her coma she starts seeing images of 1982 communicating with her saying she is in a coma there.
+The sequel series Ashes to Ashes takes the Mind Screw one stage further at the end of S2 when Alex wakes up from her coma and she starts seeing images of 1982 communicating with her saying she is in a coma there.
 But it's finally clarified in the finale: they're in a copper's purgatory, and they were all dead all along.

 Reichenbach Falls.
 A BBC Four one-off drama based on an idea by Ian Rankin.
 DCI Jim Buchan is an Edinburgh policeman whose personality and cases are similar to those of Rankin's Inspector Rebus (the Rebus novels sometimes tend towards mildly Mind Screwy in any case).
 He resents his former friend Jack Harvey (a pen-name used by Rankin) who is a famous crime novelist, and occasionally argues with the ghost of Sir Arthur Conan Doyle (hence the title).
 He gradually becomes aware that he's a fictional character created by Harvey, and the author is planning to Drop A Bridge On Him (again, hence the title).
 He therefore decides, at the launch of Harvey's new book, that he's going to kill the author first.
 After that it gets weird.